apache/predictionio/engines/src/main/java/recommendations/tutorial4-multialgo.md

     }
   ]
   ```
   Recall that we support multiple algorithms.
-This json file is actually a list of name-params pair where the name is the identifier of algorithm defined in EngineFactory, and the params value correspond to the algorithm parameter.
+This json file is actually a list
+  of name-params pair where the name is the identifier of algorithm defined in
+  EngineFactory, and the params value correspond to the algorithm parameter.

 ### Start training
-The following command kick-starts the training, which will return an id when the training is completed.
+The following command kick-starts the training, which will return an id when
+the training is completed.
 ```
 $ bin/run-workflow --sparkHome $SPARK_HOME \
+--engineId io.prediction.engines.java.recommendations.tutorial4.SingleEngineFactory \
---engineId io.prediction.engines.java.recommendations.multialgo.SingleEngineFactory \ --engineVersion 0.8.0-SNAPSHOT \
+--engineVersion 0.8.0-SNAPSHOT \
---jsonBasePath engines/src/main/java/recommendations/multialgo/single-jsons/
+--jsonBasePath engines/src/main/java/recommendations/tutorial4/single-jsons/
 ```
 You should be able to find the run id from console, something like this:
 ```